 Another option is to use Splunk.
-It’s super expensive, but you can download the trial version for free with no restriction regarding the file sizes or the number of entries.
+It’s expensive, but you can download the trial version for free with no restriction to the file sizes or the number of entries.
 The trial should be enough for a single SEO project.
 If you decide to choose this tool, you should definitely check out our article on how to perform a server log analysis in Splunk, and learn to do it like a pro.

 How to identify the correct user agent?

-Learn how to optimize the Crawl Budget
+How to optimize the Crawl Budget

-For example, during the log analysis of one of our clients, we found out that instead of crawling the service offer, the bot eagerly spends its time visiting irrelevant calendar pages.
-Disallow: /profile-calendar in robots.txt solved the issue.
+For example, during the log analysis of one of our clients, we found out that instead of crawling the service offer, the bot eagerly spent its time visiting irrelevant calendar pages.
+“Disallow: /profile-calendar” in robots.txt solved the issue.

 Things to keep in mind:

-While disallowing and allowing certain directories and paths, it’s easy to mess things up and block a necessary URL by accident.
+- While disallowing and allowing certain directories and paths, it’s easy to mess things up and block a necessary URL by accident.
 Therefore you should use a dedicated tool to check your set of directives.

 A single sitemap file shouldn’t contain more than 50000 URLs.
-If the number of unique, indexable pages on your website is bigger, you should create a sitemap index that would contain the links to all sitemap files.
+If the number of unique, indexable pages on your website is bigger, you should create a sitemap index that would contain the links to multiple sitemap files.
 As you can see in the following example:

 - Canonical pages (in other words, NOT canonicalized to a different page)